amitxv/PC-Tuning/docs/post-install.md

     Get-MMAgent
     ```

-- If anything is set to ``True``, use the command below as an example to disable a given setting
+- Use the command below as an example to disable a given setting.
+If you left Superfetch/Prefetch enabled in the [Miscellaneous](#miscellaneous) section, then you likely want the prefetching related features enabled

     ```powershell
     Disable-MMAgent -MemoryCompression